zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Charlotte says, “I could really go for a nice bowl of chowder.”
 “To go for” something means to really want to do something or t o have something.
 When we’re talking about food, it’s something that you w ould really want to eat.
 “I could go for a nice big doughnut” – I feel like eating a nice big doughnut.
 I always feel like eating a nice big doughnut, but if I ate dough nuts every time I felt like eating doughnuts, I would be 500 pounds and not very healt hy.

 Anyway, Mohamed says, “Fine, we’ll have chowder for  dinner tomorrow.”
 He’s telling Charlotte that he will make a thick soup, a  chowder, for her – not today, but tomorrow.
 Charlotte says, “Really?”
 Mohamed say s, “Yes, and it’ll be the best chowder you’ve ever tasted – that comes out of a ca n.
-Mohamed is saying yes, we’ll have chowder tomorrow, but I’m not going to m ake the chowder – I’m going to just buy a can of soup prepared already from the  store and give you that.
+Mohamed is saying yes, we’ll have chowder tomorrow, but I’m not going to make the chowder – I’m going to just buy a can of soup prepared already from the  store and give you that.

 Of course, soup from a can never as good – almost n ever – as soup from your own kitchen, soup that you prepare.
 Mohamed is not saying that he’s going to cook Charlotte some chowder.
 He instead is saying h e’s just going to buy a can of chowder and give her that – which is not very ni ce, Mohamed, really.
 But then again, if Charlotte really wants chowder, she can l earn how to cook herself and make her own soup.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]